Hurricane John (2006): United States

-Moisture from the remnants of John combined with an approaching cold front to produce moderate amounts of rainfall across the southwest United States, including a total of 8 in in Whitharral and more than 3 in in El Paso, Texas.
+Moisture from the remnants of Hurricane John combined with an approaching cold front to produce moderate amounts of rainfall across the southwest United States, including a total of 8 in in Whitharral and more than 3 in in El Paso, Texas.
 The rainfall flooded many roads in southwestern Texas, including a 1/2 mi portion of Interstate 10 in El Paso.
 A slick runway at El Paso International Airport delayed a Continental Airlines jet when its tires were stuck in mud.
 Rainfall from John in El Paso, combined with an unusually wet year, resulted in twice the normal annual rainfall, and caused 2006 to be the ninth wettest year on record by September.
 Damage totaled about $100,000 (2006 USD) in the El Paso area from the precipitation.
 In northern Texas, the rainfall alleviated a severe drought, caused the Double Mountain Fork Brazos River to swell and Lake Alan Henry to overflow.
 The Texas Department of Transportation closed numerous roads due to flooding from the precipitation, including a portion of U.S. Route 385 near Levelland.
 Several other roads were washed out.

 Moisture derived from John also produced rainfall across southern New Mexico, peaking at 5.25 in at Ruidoso.
 The rainfall overflowed rivers, forcing people to evacuate along the Rio Ruidoso.
 The rainfall also caused isolated road flooding.
 Rainfall in New Mexico canceled an annual wine festival in Las Cruces and caused muddy conditions at the All American Futurity at the Ruidoso Downs, the biggest day of horse racing in New Mexico.
 Flooding was severe in Mesquite, Hatch, and Rincon, where many homes experienced 4 ft of flooding and mud.
 Some homeowners lost all they owned.
 Tropical moisture from the storm also produced rainfall in Arizona and Southern California.
 In California, the rainfall produced eight separate mudslides, trapping 19 vehicles, but caused no injuries.